image of a notepad with notes (for a private tutor)

 MISSION 9: COLD SILENCE

-More details coming soon!
-The Kaidon and Rtas assault the Silent Cartographer in a snowy tundra, where they must battle the Emissary on their way to slay the Prophet.
-They confront the infested Prophet, and learn that his master sought to use the map room to find something hidden on the ring.
-As the Vigilant army cuts a swath of destruction through the Arisen, the Vigilant army permits the Kaidon safe passage to return to Percival Base.
+The Kaidon and Rtas pursue the Flood to a snowy tundra, where they discover and assault Zeta Halo's Silent Cartographer.
+After breaching the installation, they must battle the Emissary on their way to slay the Prophet.
+They eventually confront the infested Prophet in the map room, and learn that his master, the Gravemind, sought to find something hidden on the ring.
+An overwhelming mobilization of Flood forces them to flee before they can learn anymore.

 MISSION 10: SHIPS IN THE NIGHT